0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 Dependency grammar (DG) is a class of modern grammatical theories that are all based on the dependency relation (as opposed to the relation of phrase structure) and that can be traced back primarily to the work of Lucien Tesnière.
 Dependency is the notion that linguistic units, e.g. words, are connected to each other by directed links.
 The (finite) verb is taken to be the structural center of clause structure.
 All other syntactic units (words) are either directly or indirectly connected to the verb in terms of the directed links, which are called dependencies.
 DGs are distinct from phrase structure grammars, since DGs lack phrasal nodes, although they acknowledge phrases.
 Structure is determined by the relation between a word (a head) and its dependents.
 Dependency structures are flatter than phrase structures in part because they lack a finite verb phrase constituent, and they are thus well suited for the analysis of languages with free word order, such as Czech, Slovak, and Warlpiri.
 See these [trees](#dependencytrees3)
 ([Paper](https://www.semanticscholar.org/paper/Concept-Level-Sentiment-Analysis-with-Semantic-A-Agarwal-Poria/6698c5848bb91c8f702994a1ea43b73df8b0aea9?navId=paper-header))

+  8. **Lemma** :
+Lemmatisation (or lemmatization) in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.
+One solution here is to lemmatized n-grams and use this as a feature.
+See [4.2.7 of A.Athar Thesis](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Bibliography/Sentiment%20analysis%20of%20scientific%20citations_A.Athar.pdf)

+In computational linguistics, lemmatisation is the algorithmic process of determining the lemma of a word based on its intended meaning.
+Unlike stemming, lemmatisation depends on correctly identifying the intended part of speech and meaning of a word in a sentence, as well as within the larger context surrounding that sentence, such as neighboring sentences or even an entire document.
+As a result, developing efficient lemmatisation algorithms is an open area of research.

 <a name="NewFeatures3"></a>
 #### :diamond_shape_with_a_dot_inside: [New Features for Sentiment Analysis: Do Sentences Matter?](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Bibliography/New%20Features%20for%20Sentiment%20Analysis_G.Gezici_et_al.pdf) :